m2x07/easy-arch-install/README.md

 ## Formatting:
 Let's format our partitions with appropriate filesystem<br>
-Like i said, there are multiple options and methods when it comes to partitioning and formatting, for this guide, we'll be covering ext4 filesystem
+Like i said, there are multiple options and methods when it comes to partitioning and formatting, for this guide, we'll be covering ext4 as our primary filesystem
 ```bash
 mkfs.fat -F 32 /dev/<efi>       # FAT32 for the efi partition
 mkfs.swap /dev/<swap>           # swap partition
 mkfs.ext4 /dev/<root>           # EXT4 for the root partition
 ```
-*For BTRFS and other Filesystems, refer the friendly [ArchWiki](https://wiki.archlinux.org/title/btrfs) :)*
+*As of now for BTRFS and other Filesystems, refer the friendly [ArchWiki](https://wiki.archlinux.org/title/btrfs) :)*

 ## Mounting:
 Mount all of the partitions: